martamacri/Project_about_wealth_of_nations/README.md

   - Does this correlation change over time?
 Time series for countries
 * Linear regression: to see how much the variables GDP per capita, health expenditure and infant mortality affect the variable life expectancy.
 The output consists of the regression coefficients and the scatter plot graph of the regression.
 * Creation of a synthetic well-being index that summarises all well-being indices (life expectancy, healthcare expenditure, infant mortality).
-* CCluster analysis: groups countries according to their economic and health indicators.
+* Cluster analysis: groups countries according to their economic and health indicators.
 * Global visualizations:
   - Various charts:
     - Trends over time for various indicators by country